sayanarijit/sayanarijit.github.io/src/site/notes/digital garden.md

 This is my digital garden built using [[eleventy-garden]].

-## As Alternative to School System?
+## Alternative to School System?

-Just a thought, but what if everyone, instead of learning the same syllabus and competing with each other with the same knowledge base, build their own digital garden by following wherever their own interests lead them to?
-Could we fix the lack of talent pool and the rise of unemployment?
+Just a thought, but what if everyone, instead of learning the same syllabus and competing against each other with the same knowledge base, build their own digital garden by following wherever their own interests lead them to?
+Could we fix the lack of talent pool and the rise of unemployment this way?

 ## Resources: